 Biological Conditions

 Internal conditions such as endometriosis, fallopian scarring, thyroid problems, and polycystic ovarian syndrome (PCOS) can make it more difficult for you to get pregnant.
-However, your doctor may be able to prescribe or recommend certain medications or supplements to increase your chances of pregnancy.
+However, your doctor may be able to prescribe or recommend certain medications or specific fertility supplements for PCOS to increase your chances of pregnancy.

 Seeing a Specialist